Dispersion of plasmons in three-dimensional superconductors: Dispersion equation

-\textit{Linear response within RPA:} We study an homogeneous electron gas evolving in a cubic volume $V$ with a average density $\rho$, defining the Fermi wavenumber $\rho=k_F^3/3\pi^2$.
-Electrons interact through both the long-range Coulomb potential $V_C(r)\propto 1/r$ and a short-range part, responsible for $s$-wave Cooper pairing, and modelled by a contact potential of coupling constant $g$: \be {V}(\rr_1,\rr_2)=g \delta(\rr_1-\rr_2)+V_{C}(\rr_1-\rr_2) \ee We note that a momentum cutoff at the Debye frequency should be used to regularize the divergence caused by the contact potential, although in the following discussion this cutoff can safely be send to infinity.
-In terms of the electron mass $m$ and wavenumber $q$, the Fourier transform of the Coulomb potential is $V_C(q)=m\omega_p^2/\rho q^2$ (we use $\hbar=k_B=1$ throughout the article).
+We study an homogeneous electron gas evolving in a cubic volume $V$ with a average density $\rho$, defining the Fermi wavenumber $\rho=k_F^3/3\pi^2$.
+Electrons interact through both the long-range Coulomb potential $V_C(r)\propto 1/r$ and a short-range part, responsible for $s$-wave Cooper pairing, and modelled by a contact potential of coupling constant $g$: \be {V}(\rr_1,\rr_2)=g \delta(\rr_1-\rr_2)+V_{C}(\rr_1-\rr_2) \ee In terms of the electron mass $m$ and wavenumber $q$, the Fourier transform of the Coulomb potential is $V_C(q)=m\omega_p^2/\rho q^2$ (we use $\hbar=k_B=1$ throughout the article).